 Saw this at one of my favorite stores that imports one of a kind looking oriental pieces of furniture.
 It said it was hand painted but my experience with woodworking and art made me a bit suspicious of that.
-Now this piece appeared to be made of particleboard but I figured I could probably use up some scrap maple faced plywood and other odd lumber in my shop and pop out two of these.
+I also LOVE the shabby chic beat-up look of it but don’t know if I can do that to something I have put hours into building.
+Probably not.
+Maybe just a little.
+This piece appeared to be made of particleboard but I figured I could probably use up some scrap maple-faced plywood and other odd lumber in my shop and pop out two of these.

-My version: I looked at pictures of bamboo and ended up settling on drawings of koi.
+The painting of the Koi first because that was the FUN part.
+I looked at pictures of bamboo but ended up settling on drawings of koi.
 No special reason; just liked it.
 The original cabinet also had a really rough texture under the “painting”.
 I don’t have a clue how they achieved it but years ago I ran across a special effect in which you coat surface with slightly watered-down white glue (like Elmer’s glue) and lay a piece of white tissue paper across it.
 Something weird happens and the tissue paper pulls itself up into ridges and fissures.
 Then you take a dry painting roller and roll across the surface to get it all adhered to the surface and squeeze out excess glue.
 Let this dry and then trim tissue paper.
-Make sure you prime the area before you start painting decorative designs because the tissue paper will soak up and sometimes bleed watered down paint Now, the special effect does make it a little harder to paint on designs but after you paint and then antique it looks awesome.
+Make sure you prime the area before you start painting decorative designs because the tissue paper will soak up and sometimes bleed watered down paint.
+Now, the special effect does make it a little harder to paint on designs but after you paint and then antique it looks awesome.
+I used a white base, coated it with a brownish green glaze, and painted red edges.
 For the koi design I used plain old acrylics.
 For the antiquing I used watered down burnt sienna acrylic.
 You can even use acrylic extender to keep the acrylic from drying too fast so you can get all the antiquing wiped off that needs to come off.